Münire Sultan (daughter of Abdulmejid I): Wedding

 The marriage took place on 17 May 1857 in at the Baltalimanı sahilhane, Istanbul.
 The wedding of her half-sister Cemile Sultan was also celebrated on the same day.
 The cost of the ceremony was bitterly criticized, because the Ottoman army had just suffered heavy defeats in Montenegro and Crete was in revolt.
 The marriage was consummated on 31 July 1857.
 The couple were given a palace located at Findiklı as their residence.

 Second marriage

-Münire was widowed at Prince Ibrahim İlhamy's death in 1860 when his boat capsized while crossing the Bosphorus, near Bebek Palace.
-On 2 January 1861, she married secondly a namesake of her first husband, Damat Ferik Ibrahim Pasha, son of Serasker Rıza Pasha.
+Münire was widowed in 1860 when Prince Ibrahim İlhamy drowned as his boat capsized while crossing the Bosphorus, near Bebek Palace.
+On 2 January 1861, she married a namesake of her first husband, Damat Ferik Ibrahim Pasha, son of Serasker Rıza Pasha.
 The couple had a son named Sultanzade Alaeddin Bey, born on 16 December 1861.

 Death

 Münire Sultan died at the age of seventeen at her palace located at Findiklı on 29 June 1862, and was buried in the mausoleum of Nakşidil Sultan, Fatih Mosque, Istanbul.